Why it’s Necessary to Visit Your Orthodontist [Regularly]

 Ensure Your Retainer is Working Properly

 Orthodontists generally like to make sure your retainer is doing its job, so you’ll need to bring your little plastic friend into the office with you too.
-You might even need to be fitted for a new retainer if it turns out the old one isn’t working properly.
+As a result, you might even need to be fitted for a new retainer if it turns out the old one isn’t working properly.

 Ensure New Teeth Aren’t Crowding Your Mouth